panda-re/panda/panda/plugins/callstack_instr/README.md

 // Return value is the number of callers actually retrieved uint32_t get_functions(target_ulong *functions, uint32_t n, CPUState *env);

+// Get up to n binaries from the given stack in use at this moment
+// Binaries are returned in libs[], most recent first
+// Return value is the number of binaries actually retrieved
+// Must have OSI enabled for this api to work. uint32_t get_binaries(char **libs, uint32_t n, CPUState *cpu);

 // Get the current program point: (Caller, PC, stack ID)
 // This isn't quite the right place for it, but since it's awkward
 // right now to have a "utilities" library, this will have to do